klaviyo/klaviyo-swift-sdk/README.md

 4. Specify a name and other configuration details for your app extension.
 5. Click Finish.

+⚠️ By default the deployment target of your notification service extension might be the latest iOS version and not the minimum you want to support.
+This may cause push notifications to not show the attached media in devices whose iOS versions are lower than the deployment target of the notification service extension. ⚠️

 ### Step 2: Implement the notification service app extension

 The notification service app extension is responsible for downloading the media resource and attaching it to the push notification.